tp7/tp7.github.io/source/contents/index.md

 ----
 ## Hello

-I'm Victor Efimov, more commonly known as tp7, and I'm an any-kind-of-software engineer in Russian Far East.
+I'm Victor Efimov, more commonly known as tp7, and I'm an any-kind-of-software engineer in Russia.

-I usually write C++, C# and Python for multimedia-related projects.
-My work experience includes a few years of production ASP.NET development.
+I usually write C++, C# and Python for multimedia-related projects and web.

 ### Projects